Wednesday, January 13, 2010

 Then again, everything about this bass is unique.
 Which is probably why it's a love or hate type of instrument.
 There is no denying that the somewhat retro style divides people.
 I love it, obviously.

+The body is gracefully contoured leaving no sharp angles and is a pleasure to hold.
 The finish is exceptional.
 After so many years of playing it still looks new with little sign of wear and tear.

 The neck is flat, thin and makes for very fast playing.
 Unfortunately, the combination of thin neck, soft woods and the rather weak truss rod in this '87 model, resulted in a very temperamental neck.